Undergraduate Courses

 6 hr.; 4 cr.
 Prereq.: MATH 201, 231, 241, SEYS 201, 221, and minimum 2.67 mathematics GPA, and permission of the instructor.

 Designed to give prospective secondary school mathematics teachers an understanding of the mathematics they will be teaching as well as the history of mathematics.
 An examination will be made of the thought underlying the secondary curriculum, from a consideration of the nature of mathematics and mathematical thought to the construction of simple mathematical models drawn from secondary school topics.
-Students will work in small groups to create and implement lessons.
+Not open to students who are taking or who have received credit for MATH 585.

 MATH 390.
 Studies in Mathematics.